-Deferred Compensation Plan, the Savings Plan, or any other acceptable defined contribution plan in which state employees can defer compensation at 7.5% wages, as the term "wages" is defined for Social Security purposes.
+statute goes on to authorize the development of a retirement program under the state's deferred compensation plan, the savings plan, or any other acceptable defined contribution plan in which state employees can defer compensation at 7.5 percent of wages, as the term "wages" is defined for Social Security purposes.

-Our foundation workers were covered by the foundation=s retirement system.
-It provided retirement-type benefits at least equivalent to those provided by Social Security through fixed-dollar annuities issued by the Teachers Insurance and Annuity Association (TIAA), and by variable annuities offered by its companion organization, the College Retirement Equities Fund (CREF).
+Our foundation workers were covered by the foundation's retirement system, which provided retirement-type benefits at least equivalent to those provided by Social Security through fixed-dollar annuities issued by the Teachers Insurance and Annuity Association (TIAA) and by variable annuities offered by TIAA's companion organization, the College Retirement Equities Fund (CREF).
 TIAA was founded in 1918 and manages combined assets in excess of \$300 billion.
-Contributions are based on a percentage of the participant=s regular salary.
+Contributions are based on a percentage of the participant's regular salary.

+The regulations state:

-The regulations state that, "A defined contribution plan maintained by a state, political subdivision or instrumentality thereof meets the requirements of paragraph (e)(2)(i) of this section with respect to an employee if and only if allocations to the employee's account (not including earnings) for a period are at least 7.5% of the employee=s compensation for service for the State, political subdivision or instrumentality during the period.
-Matching contributions by the employer may be taken into account for this purpose."
-19
+A defined contribution plan maintained by a state, political subdivision or instrumentality thereof meets the requirements of paragraph (e)(2)(i) of this section with respect to an employee if and only if allocations to the employee's account (not including earnings) for a period are at least 7.5% of the employee's compensation for service for the State, political subdivision or instrumentality during the period.
+Matching contributions by the employer may be taken into account for this purpose.16

-D. Other Exceptions
+Other Exceptions

 There are other exceptions to the applicability of FICA taxes for employees of exempt organizations such as a university or foundation.
 For example, the student FICA exception may apply to some workers at educational entities.
-IRC §3121(b)(10) excepts from the definition of employment services performed in the employ of a school, college, or university (whether or not that organization is exempt from income tax), or an affiliated organization described in IRC §509(a)(3), if the service is performed by a student who is enrolled and regularly attending classes at the school, college, or university.
-Remuneration for services that is excluded from the definition of employment under IRC §3121(b)(10) is not subject to FICA taxes.
+IRC section 3121(b)(10) excepts from the definition of employment services performed in the employ of a school, college, or university (whether or not that organization is exempt from income tax), or an affiliated organization described in IRC section 509(a)(3), if the services are performed by a student who is enrolled and regularly attending classes at the school, college, or university.
+Remuneration for services that are excluded from the definition of employment under IRC section 3121(b)(10) is not subject to FICA taxes.

 Whether an employee has the status of a student is determined on the basis of the employee's relationship with the school, college, or university where the services are being performed.
-An employee who performs services in the employ of a school, college, or university as an incident to and for the purpose of pursuing a course of study at the school, college, or university has the status of a student in the performance of those services.
-Yet, this rule too can be tricky, and can require one to bifurcate the fees paid.
+An employee who performs services in the employ of a school, college, or university as an incident to, and for the purpose of, pursuing a course of study at the school, college, or university has the status of a student in the performance of those services.
+Yet this rule too can be tricky, and it can require one to bifurcate the fees paid.

-For example, employment that is not incident to, and for the purpose of, pursuing a course of study does not qualify for the exception.
-If the employee does perform services as an incident to, and for the purpose of, pursuing a course of study and, therefore, has the status of a student, the amount of remuneration for services performed by the employee, the type of services performed by the employee, and the place where the services are performed are immaterial for purposes of the student FICA exception.
+For example, employment that is not incident to, and not for the purpose of, pursuing a course of study does not qualify for the exception.
+If the employee does perform services as an incident to, and for the purpose of, pursuing a course of study and therefore has the status of a student, the amount of remuneration for services performed by the employee, the type of services performed by the employee, and the place where the services are performed are immaterial under the student FICA exception.